cajthamlmatej/SchoolDiscordBot/README.md

   - Mute for time
   - Role by reaction click
   - Automatic voting system
-  - Event/tasks managment (older than 7 days are moved off)
+  - Event/tasks managment (older than 7 days are moved to different channel)
+  - Supplementation logging
+  - Auto-reaction in specified channels/emojis
   - Fun.